jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

 For example, at the package manager console on Visual Studio, enter the following command.

+If you are using Chrome version 93:

+    PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 93.0.4577.1500-beta -IncludePrerelease

 If you are using Chrome version 92:

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 92.0.4515.10700